weynandk/info_threefold/src/grid/farming_logic_python.md

         of nodes in the grid e.g. right now in Africa almost no capacity, whoever put boxes which are well distributed and they are bought from a certified partner will not have to pay for the certification a monthly or setup fee for a certain period.
+            The boxes will still be certified though and the network uptime & capacity measured, its not a free pass to get more TFT.

         """
         return self.threefold_explorer.is_certified(self.node_id)